xiix0/scam/README.md

-You have a strong desire for a home and your family interests come first.
+You like to form new friendships and make new acquaintances.